MicrosoftDocs/defender-docs/defender-xdr/unlink-alert-from-incident.md

     - Microsoft Sentinel in the Microsoft Defender portal
 ---

-# Unlink alerts from incidents in the Microsoft Defender portal
+# Move alerts from one incident to another in the Microsoft Defender portal

 While Microsoft Defender already uses advanced correlation mechanisms, you might want to decide differently whether a given alert belongs with a particular incident or not.
-In such a case, you can unlink an alert from one incident and link it to another.
-Every alert must belong to an incident, so you can either link the alert to another existing incident, or to a new incident that you create on the spot.
+In such a case, you can detach an alert from one incident and attach it to another.
+Every alert must belong to an incident, so you must attach the alert either to another existing incident, or to a new incident that you create on the spot.

 This article explains how to move alerts from one incident to another.

 ## Prerequisites

 - Users must have permissions to view the incidents queue.
-- Users must have read and write permissions on all the alerts they wish to correlate.
+- Users must have read and write permissions on all the alerts they wish to move between incidents.

 ## Access the panel to unlink alerts